DualBrain/bsharp/README.md

 - Will have automated (unit) tests to help ensure stability over time.
 - Evaluate (long-term) the idea of compiling to other "interesting" target platforms (Arduino, CoCo, C65, etc.)

+I mention above GW-BASIC and/or QBasic, but should also include MBASIC as this is the precursor to GW-BASIC and where most of the current focus is at the moment since it's less effort to implement this language level related to cross-platform targetting.

+For now the main goal is to get the language parsing and working within an interpreter.
+Why an interpreter?
+Immediate/instant results.
+Also, the interpreter is leveraging the same tool chain that the compiler(s) will eventually be utilizing; the only difference is that the interpreter will interpret and execute these in memory where the compiler(s) will emit code to disk.

+A note regarding the compiler(s): some work on these has already begin with very early (prototype-level) work for .NET binaries, HTML/Javascript output and VB (.NET) code-converter done.
+These are at a proof-of-concept stage to test aspects of the tool chain to ensure that I'm not painting myself into any corners as the project progresses.

 ## Status

 See [Roadmap](https://github.com/DualBrain/bsharp/wiki/Roadmap).